 (As of 1st January 2023, Croatia is excitingly part of the EU and that means that they now use the Euro — not the Kuna — as their currency).

 Here’s how much you can expect to spend on a trip to Croatia in 2023.

 How to Save Money on Flights to/From Croatia

 My European readers won’t have to worry too much about the cost of flights to Croatia, as the wide range of budget airlines means finding something affordable is never too much of a problem.
 As always, I recommend heading to Skyscanner to snag yourself a bargain.

 If you’re flexible with dates and itinerary, you’ll find the best deals by searching to flights to “Croatia” rather than an individual city, as you may find it’s far cheaper to fly into Zagreb over Dubrovnik, for example.
-It’s also worth setting your flight date to be an entire month, which you can do with Skyscanner.
+It’s also worth setting your flight departure date to be across an entire month, which you can do with Skyscanner.
 This will show you the cheapest dates to fly and ensure you have the very best deal possible.

 What if you’re not European?

 Well, unfortunately, there are only a handful of direct flights between North America and Croatia — you can fly from Newark to Dubrovnik — but that doesn’t mean you’ll have to spend an enormous amount of cash in order to get there.